QUBO++ (C++) vs PyQBPP (Python)

 - Faster expression building: Building large expressions with millions of terms is significantly faster in native C++.
 The solver execution time is the same in both languages, but the time to construct the model can differ substantially for large problems.

-l <= f <= u, which reads like a mathematical formula.
+l <= f <= u, which reads like a mathematical formula. - Integration with existing C++ projects: Can be embedded directly into existing C++ applications.

 Python (PyQBPP) — Strengths